HoneyDrunkStudios/HoneyDrunk.Vault/docs/Lifecycle.md

 3. **Predictable Performance** - No cache miss penalty on first access
 4. **Validation** - Ensures required secrets exist before accepting traffic

+**Provider Selection:** Warmup does not override provider selection or force early provider binding.
+Provider resolution still follows configured priority and availability checks at runtime.
+Cache warmup is opportunistic—failure to warm a key does not lock Vault into fallback mode.

+**Resilience Integration:** `WarmCacheAsync` uses the full `VaultClient` pipeline including retries, timeouts, and circuit breaker rules.
+This prevents transient cloud faults from blocking startup.

+**Telemetry Context:** Warmup operations participate in Kernel's tracing pipeline.
+Each warmup call creates proper spans so early provider latency and failures appear in telemetry dashboards.

+**Secret Rotation:** Warmup does not pin secret versions.
+It always attempts to warm the latest available version.
+Applications requesting fixed versions will bypass warmup as expected.

+**Health vs. Startup:** Provider health checks are the responsibility of `VaultHealthContributor`.
+Startup does not explicitly test provider connectivity unless a warmup key is configured.

 ### Priority Ordering

 The startup hook uses `Priority = 100` to run after core services but before the application starts accepting traffic: